 Double-Check Your Measurements

-Before adding an ingredient to a recipe, double-check your measurement to ensure that it's correct.
+Before adding an ingredient to a recipe, double-check your measurement to see to it that it's correct.
 It's easy to make a mistake, especially when working with multiple ingredients.
-Taking a few extra seconds to double-check can save you from making a costly error.
+Taking a few extra seconds to double-check can save you from making a costly error And that's really what it comes down to..

 Keep Your Measuring Tools Clean